Happy International Comics Day (which was on September 25th. We are late, we know)!

 A lot of people imagine inking as tracing.
 Well, this is not entirely true, as inkers are not precisely tracing the sketch but rather making a new drawing on top.
 At this stage, artists look through their sketches, correct the possible drawing mistakes, take out the unnecessary elements, work on the details as well as light and shadow.
 Inking is usually referred to as a refinement of the sketch.
 It’s vital to remember that it makes the first impression as inking represents the style you’re working in.

 “To me, the main role of the inker is to take the pencils and make them clear and readable.
-When you’re done with the page it should be able to stand by itself in black and white before the colors are added.
+When you’re done with the page, it should be able to stand by itself in black and white before the colors are added.
 You always want to amplify what the penciller is putting down on the page.
 You try and find what the strengths of the penciller are and build on that and try to help smooth out the weaker parts.”

 Mark Morales for Comics Beat

 “I always read the script to see if the writer has any color notes on there and to get a feel for the mood of each scene.
 I then break the story down into scenes and create a palette for each.
 I make sure the palettes differ so the comic book reader can immediately know that the scene and/or time has changed.
-As far as inspiration goes, some cover and scene palettes just come to me immediately and others take time and even experimentation to make sure they work.”
+As far as inspiration goes, some cover and scene palettes just come to me immediately, and others take time and even experimentation to make sure they work.”

 Alex Sinclair for Adobe

 And the last piece in the puzzle of the creation of the comic is lettering.
-Regardless of how good the linework and coloring is, some matters are best transmitted through words.
+Regardless of how good the linework and coloring are, some matters are best transmitted through words.
 At this stage, letterers add all of the text that you see in the comic books: dialogues, descriptions, and engaging CRASHes or WHOOSHes.
 What makes a huge impact is that pictures and letters coexist in comics, adding meaning and dimension one to another.
 That’s why letterers work closely both with artists and writers to preserve this balance.

 “Lettering isn’t invisible.
-The reader is looking right at the lettering a good deal of the time while they are reading a comic.
+The reader is looking right at the lettering a good deal of the time while reading a comic.
 So the more consistent it is, the easier the reader can be absorbed into what is happening in the book, not noticing what we’ve done to facilitate that – how the placements navigate them through the page, guiding from one scene to the next.
 We make it easier for the reader to accept the lettering without a second thought so that we can lower the barrier between the script and the art.”

 Ariana Maher for Comics Bookcase

-With the previous steps being complete, you should have a finished comic book in your hands or on the computer.
+With the previous steps complete, you should have a finished comic book in your hands or on the computer.
 Well, almost finished.
 Even though editing is entangled in every aspect of creating the comics (checking the writing or inking the sketch), the final edit is the one that takes the most painstaking work.
 The artists go through every panel, every word, every drawing to make sure that everything is a valid representation of what they want without any foolish mistakes.

 “There are a lot of process hybrids, I think.
 80% of the work happens before a pencil ever touches the paper on the drawing table.
 So, doing a comic book requires a couple of years of part-time writing, letting things naturally emerge, slowly getting a little bit more focused.
 Then, basically doing very rough sketches of every page of the entire book to get a feel of the scope, the scale, the size.
 Each page you are reading is about 5 pages worth of work.”